XuewenWangUGA/SeqReadsProcessing/README.md

 `python3 fq2fa.py  testseq.fasta testdata_illumina_1.fq`

-Path information could be added before the input and output file name if files are not in the current directroy.
+Path information could be added before the input and output file name if files are not in the current directory.

 Version 2021-June 18th